kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 * To stop the application container, go back to the terminal window where it is running.
 * Press `Ctrl + C` (hold the Control key and press C).
-* The container will stop, and because the run command included the `--rm` flag, it will also be automatically removed, keeping your system clean.
+* The container will stop.
+Because the run command included the `--rm` flag, it will also be automatically removed.
+The final part of the single command (`del` or `rm`) should then execute to clean up the downloaded `.tar` file.

 ## License:

 -   GPL-3.0

 ## Acknowledgments

 -   This project uses code adapted from [fakerybakery](https://github.com/fakerybakery)'s Hugging Face space [E2-F5-TTS](https://huggingface.co/spaces/mrfakename/E2-F5-TTS) and [DrewThomasson](https://github.com/DrewThomasson)'s Hugging Face space [ebook2audiobook](https://huggingface.co/spaces/drewThomasson/ebook2audiobook).
 Thanks for your amazing work!